Fran Delgado

-Francisco "Fran" Javier Delgado Rojano (born 11 July 2001) is a Spanish professional footballer who plays as a right back for Betis Deportivo Balompié.
+Francisco "Fran" Javier Delgado Rojano (born 11 July 2001) is a Spanish professional footballer who plays as a right-back for Portuguese club S.C.
+Farense.

 Club career

 Born in Écija, Seville, Andalusia, Delgado joined Real Madrid's La Fábrica in 2011, from hometown club Écija Balompié.
 He left the club in July 2017, and subsequently signed a three-year deal with Real Betis.

 Delgado made his senior debut with the reserves on 19 December 2018, coming on as a late substitute in a 3–1 Tercera División away win against Conil CF. On 10 October 2020, he renewed his contract until 2024.

 Delgado made his first team debut on 6 January 2021, replacing Emerson Royal late into a 1–3 away win against UD Mutilvera, for the season's Copa del Rey.
 His professional debut occurred eleven days later, as he again replaced Emerson in a 2–0 win at Sporting de Gijón, also for the national cup.

+On 10 July, Portuguese club S.C.
+Farense, newly-promoted to the Primeira Liga, announced the signing of Delgado on a two-year contract, with an option for a further year.